 If your content is long, above 2,000 words, it’s important to properly break it into bits with headings.
 Not only does it make the content easy to read, but it also makes it easy for search engine bots to crawl.

 That said, breaking up your long content with headings (h1, h2, and so on) isn’t enough.
 You also need to provide a table of content that lists the headings.

 The table of contents must be properly structured with each listed heading linking to the relevant portion of your content.
 Your website’s visitors can use the table of content to skim the page and jump to the portion of your content they want.
-And, like we said earlier, optimizing your content for readers equals optimizing your content for search engines.
+And, like I said earlier, optimizing your content for readers equals optimizing your content for search engines.

 Optimizing images in WordPress for SEO

 Images are a great way to spice up a page’s content.
 They add value to your text and make the reading more engaging.
 But images weigh quite a bit, and having a lot of them on a page can slow down the page’s loading speed, which will negatively impact SEO.
 The solution for this is to optimize an image before uploading it.

 Optimizing images for SEO first requires compressing the image so it’s of a smaller size that loads quicker.
 But when compressing an image, be careful not to overdo it, or you’ll end up with a lighter image with poor picture quality.

 After optimizing its size for quick loading, the next step is to search engine optimize the image by adding keywords to it.
 The keyword must be relevant to the page you’re adding the image to.
 You’ll add the keywords to the image’s descriptive title and alt tags.
 With WordPress, this is easy as you’ll see all the fields to fill when uploading the image.